mukeshmithrakumar/RetinaNet/README.md

 ## Acknowledgments

-* The RetinaNet model is based on Fizyr Keras RetinaNet
+* The RetinaNet model is based on Fizyrs' Keras RetinaNet